 Project HOPE Foundation procured the Woodruff Clinic in 2015, giving the organization access to nearly 14 acres for potential long-term housing.
 This facility was renovated in 2016, with many new "autism-friendly" features.

 Additionally in 2015, Project HOPE Foundation purchased a facility in Spartanburg, which is currently being renovated.
 This space will provide a Downtown Spartanburg campus for ABA therapy and Bridging the Gap classrooms, opening in 2017.

 In 2016, Project HOPE Foundation entered into a collaboration with Greenwood Genetic Center, Helix & Hope, combining science and services, and began offering center-based ABA therapy to clients in the GLEAMS area.

 Project HOPE Foundation opened another center-based option for ABA therapy in Greenville in 2016, in space leased from the Temple of Israel.

-Beginning in 2017, Project HOPE Foundation is undergoing a capital campaign to build a permanent home in Greenville County for Hope Academy (both inclusion-based and Bridging the Gap classrooms) along with additional clinical space for ABA therapy.
+In 2017, Hope Academy moved out of Advent United Methodist Church and into the Temple of Israel.
+This location will serve as a temporary home while Project HOPE Foundation undergoes a capital campaign to build a permanent home in Greenville County for Hope Academy (both inclusion-based and Bridging the Gap classrooms) along with additional clinical space for ABA therapy.